PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

 In this section, we introduce how one can call Python from OpenFOAM.
 We utilize the Python/C API \footnote{\url{https://docs.Python.org/3/c-api/intro.html}} which conveniently allows for C++ code to import Python modules with generic class objects and functions within them.
 While the API is more commonly used for \emph{extending} Python capabilities with functions written in C or C++, it may also be used for calling Python within a larger application, which is generally referred to as \emph{embedding} Python in an application.
+We note that there are alternative packages available for establishing the bridge between Python and C++ such as Pybind and Boost and the overall coupling strategy we have demonstrated here may be replicated with them as well.

 In the following, we outline how one may embed Python in OpenFOAM.
 Specifically, we highlight how a pre-existing solver (such as pimpleFOAM) may be readily modified to exchange information with a Python interpreter.
 The first step in this process is for OpenFOAM to initialize a Python interpreter that must remain live for the entire duration of the simulation.
 This is accomplished by using \texttt{Py\_Initialize()}.
 Following this, the Python interpreter may be interacted with from within OpenFOAM in a manner similar to the command line using \texttt{PyRun\_SimpleString()}, where the argument to this function is the Python code one wishes to execute.
 For instance, to ensure that Python is able to discover modules in the current working directory, it is common to execute lines 3 and 4 in Listing \ref{LST1}.
 In practice, this functionality by itself is insufficient for arbitrary interaction of data, visualization, and compute between C++ and Python.
 Therefore, one needs to utilize Python modules and their functions to interact with OpenFOAM data structures directly.
 Information about modules and function names are stored in pointers to \texttt{PyObject}.
 Similarly, data that is sent to (or received from) Python is stored in these pointers as well.